rongfengliang/xxljob-admin-ui-fix/README.md

 </p>

-> fork from 2.3 releases && do executor  change  title  lenght from 12 to 64
+> fork from 2.3 releases && do executor  change  title  lenght from 12 to 64 && docker image can use dalongrong/xxl-job-admin:2.3.0-bugfix3

 ## Introduction
 XXL-JOB is a distributed task scheduling framework.